 When I've finished, what course can I do next?

-After this course, you can graduate to the L2 accredited course.
+After this course, you can move to the L2 Functional Skills accredited course.

-• Develop your English: reading for pleasure (Level 1-2)
+• Develop your English: grammar foundation (level 1-2)

 • Develop your confidence in writing: sentence formation, grammar and punctuation in everyday writing (level 1-2)

-• Develop your writing: through grammar (level 1-2)
+• Develop your confidence in writing through grammar (level 1-2)